SHIVANIKHARRA12/BoomBikes-Sharing-Casestudy/README+(1).md

 ## Technologies Used
-- library - Nampy, Pandas, Seaborn, Statsmodels, Sikit-learn
+- Python libraries - Nampy, Pandas, Seaborn, Statsmodels, Sikit-learn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->